-We are a seven partner practice also employing three salaried GPs and as a training practice we have the opportunity to work with registrars on a regular basis.
+We are a six partner practice also employing three salaried GPs and as a training practice we have the opportunity to work with registrars on a regular basis.
 During the 1960s the practice was one of the first in the country to voluntarily establish a rotational training scheme for trainee GPs linking with colleagues at the Women's Hospital, Alder Hey Children's Hospital and Stockbridge Village Health Centre.
 We also have links with the University of Liverpool Medical School teaching 4th year medical students on a weekly basis.

 The practice is always striving to improve services to its patients and is often involved in a number of health pilot projects.